zerotier/terraform-multicloud-quickstart/quickstart.md

 ## Status

-* This is beta software
+* This is beta software.
-* If we get enough positive feedback, we shall christen a 1.0.0
+* If we get enough positive feedback, we shall christen a 1.0.0.
-* Here be Dragons (maybe)
+* Here be Dragons (maybe).

 ## Conceptual Prerequisites

-* ZeroTier Networks are objects in the Central API
+* ZeroTier Networks are objects in the Central API.
-* ZeroTier Identities are public crypto identities installed in nodes; machines, containers, or binaries
+* ZeroTier Identities are public crypto identities installed in nodes; machines, containers, or binaries.
-* ZeroTier Members are associations between Networks and Identities
+* ZeroTier Members are associations between Networks and Identities.
-* ZeroTier virtualizes at L2 (ethernet)
+* ZeroTier virtualizes at L2 (ethernet).

 This means:

-* We can do a lot of cool stuff
+* We can do a lot of cool stuff.
-* Pinging IPv4 addresses will yield arp table entries
+* Pinging IPv4 addresses will yield arp table entries.
-* Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation
+* Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation.
-* Across clouds, and from behind NAT devices
+* Across clouds, and from behind NAT devices.

 ## Technical Prerequisites

-This Quickstart was written using two machines - one Ubuntu virtual machine on Digital Ocean, and one OSX laptop on a residential ISP.
-To follow along step by step, you'll need to provision equivalent infrastructure.
-If you use different platforms, you should be able to figure out what to do with minimal effort.
+This quickstart requires 4 environmental variables

+AWS_

 ## Create a ZeroTier Network